School Attendance Review Board

 For many students, these four categories represent a cycle that takes many years to develop.

 The cycle often begins with an elementary student whose family has a transportation problem or who has a medical condition, such as asthma, etc. Please keep in mind that the district does not want students who are ill attending classes.
-However the district does expect effective communication and students to make-up work assignments missed.
+However, the district does expect effective communication and student to make-up work assignments’ missed.

-Families who address these issuess tend to solve their problem early.
+Families who address these issues tend to solve their problem early.
 For example, families who coordinate their efforts and their doctor’s efforts, and their school site’s efforts tend to have successful students.

 Families who do not make regular school attendance a high priority in the student’s early years, have difficulty changing their son/daughter’s habits during the high school years.